Georgia New Employer Information

 - New employers in Georgia can register online here.
 When you get to the page, select the business section at the bottom and choose “register a new business”.
 From there, you will be taken through the signup process.

-Georgia new employers also need to register online with the Georgia Department of Labor for a state unemployment tax account number.
-You can also open a Georgia Unemployment Tax Account by completing DOL-1A and mailing it to:
+- Georgia new employers also need to register online with the Georgia Department of Labor for a state unemployment tax account number.
+You can also open a Georgia Unemployment Tax Account by completing DOL-1A and mailing it to the following address within 10 days:

 P. O. Box 740234